sdegutis/immaculatalibrary.com/README.md

 ### Goals

-1. Have lightning quick development
+1. Use efficient file hot-reloading
 2. Use TypeScript for everything
 3. Use full power of VS Code
 4. Use JSX for all views/templating